-If you wish to make a provision for Oriel in your will please let us know by sending a non-binding intentions form to our Development Director Sean Power which you can download below.Download Intentions Form
+If you are considering to making a provision for Oriel in your will please let us know by sending a non-binding intentions form to the Development Office, which you can downloaded here.

 There are four different types of legacies that you can make to Oriel:

 This involves the bequest of all or part of your net estate after all other legacies and provisions have been made.
 This is a good option if you do not want to quantify the sum you want to leave or take inflation into account.